 When do I need to file my Belgian income tax return?

-The tax return on paper must be filed by 28 June.
-This means the tax return must hit the letterbox of the scanning centre in Jambes (near Namur) or in Ledeberg (near Ghent) on that day.
+The tax return on paper must be filed by 30 June.
+This means the tax return must hit the letterbox of the scanning centre in Jambes (near Namur) or in Ledeberg (near Ghent). on that day.
 Don't leave it to the last minute.
-Putting the tax return in the mail on the 28th may be too late.
+Putting the tax return in the mail on the 30h may be too late.

-If you are too late, you can always give a power of attorney to an accountant or tax adviser (that is done online at the latest on 31 August).
-He can then file online until 24 October.
-However, on behalf of all accountants and tax advisers, please do not bring your shoebox with your payslips and tax documents on 20 October.
+If you are too late, you can always give a power of attorney to an accountant or a tax adviser (that is done online at the latest on 31 August).
+He can then file online until 22 October.
+However, on behalf of all accountants and tax advisers, please do not bring your shoebox with your payslips and tax documents on the 20 October.

-If you aren't living in Belgium, or if you have the expatriate tax status, the paper filing deadline for non-residents is much later, on 8 November (on paper) or, if you or your tax adviser file online, on 5 December.
+If you aren't living in Belgium, or if you have the expatriate tax status, the paper filing deadline for non-residents is much later, usually in the beginning of November (on paper) or, if you or your tax adviser file online, a few weeks later.